Up to 60% off sofas & mattresses — limited‑time deals.

 • What we liked

-• Balanced medium feel that works across positions
+• Balanced medium feel across positions

 • Cooler-feeling surface with copper foam and wicking fabric

-• Stable edges for routine sitting and getting up
+• Stable edges for everyday use

 • Who it is best for